tomresan/dismo-release/README.md

 Remove `--compile True` for significantly faster startup time at the cost of slower training & significantly increased VRAM usage.

-## Models
+## 🤖 Models
-We release the weights of our pre-trained motion extractor and the LoRA weight of a fine-tuned CogVideoX-5B via huggingface at https://huggingface.co/CompVis (under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en) license), and will potentially release further variants (scaled up or with other improvements).
+We release the weights of our pre-trained motion extractor and the LoRA weight of a fine-tuned CogVideoX-5B-I2V variant via huggingface at https://huggingface.co/CompVis (under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en) license), and will potentially release further variants (scaled up or with other improvements).
 Due to legal concerns, we do not release the weights of the frame generator that was trained alongside the motion extractor.

 ## Code Credit
 - Some code is adapted from [flow-poke-transformer](https://github.com/CompVis/flow-poke-transformer) by Stefan A. Baumann et al. (LMU), which in turn adapts some code from  [k-diffusion](https://github.com/crowsonkb/k-diffusion) by Katherine Crowson (MIT)
-- The CogVideoX finetuning code is adapted from [CogKit](https://github.com/THUDM/CogKit) (Apache 2.0)
+- The code for fine-tuning CogVideoX models is adapted from [CogKit](https://github.com/THUDM/CogKit) (Apache 2.0)
 - The DINOv2 code is adapted from [minDinoV2](https://github.com/cloneofsimo/minDinoV2) by Simo Ryu, which is based on the [official implementation](https://github.com/facebookresearch/dinov2/) by Oquab et al. (Apache 2.0)

 ## 🎓 Citation